-$\bullet$ \textit{\underline{Control Unit (CU):}} The CU manages the Radio Resource Control (RRC) functionality that handles the client connections spanning initiation and termination of traffic flows, quality of service requirements for traffic flows, traffic encryption and error handling etc. The CU is further decomposed into two distinct functional entities: the Control Plane (CU-CP) and the User Plane (CU-UP).
-The CU-CP handles control-plane protocols such as the RRC and relays signaling messages between the UE and the AMF in the 5G core network via the NG-C interface.
-Meanwhile, the CU-UP manages user-plane traffic by implementing the Service Data Adaptation Protocol (SDAP) and Packet Data Convergence Protocol (PDCP), interfacing with the UPF in the core via the NG-U interface.
-In O-RAN-compliant deployments, the CU components are referred to as O-CU-CP and O-CU-UP, respectively, and are designed to be interoperable with other RAN components through open interfaces, enabling vendor-neutral and service-oriented RAN architectures.
-Crucially, the CUs—specifically the O-CU components—act as E2 nodes and are directly connected to the Near-Real-Time RAN Intelligent Controller (Near-RT RIC) via the standardized E2 interface.
-This enables the CU to stream telemetry data to the RIC and to receive real-time control actions from xApps for tasks such as load balancing, mobility optimization, and slice management.
-Additionally, the CU may receive policy guidance and ML models indirectly from the Non-Real-Time RIC via the A1 interface, thereby participating in hierarchical, closed-loop RAN optimization workflows.
-The CU can be deployed on general-purpose servers at the network edge or in the cloud.
+$\bullet$ \textit{\underline{Control Unit (CU):}} The CU manages Radio Resource Control (RRC) functions, including connection initiation/termination, QoS, encryption, and error handling.
+It is decoupled into the Control Plane (CU-CP) and User Plane (CU-UP).
+The CU-CP handles RRC and relays UE-AMF signaling via the NG-C interface.
+The CU-UP executes the Service Data Adaptation Protocol (SDAP) and Packet Data Convergence Protocol (PDCP), connecting to the UPF via the NG-U interface.
+In O-RAN, the interoperable O-CU-CP and O-CU-UP enable vendor-neutral architectures.
+Crucially, O-CUs act as E2 nodes, connecting to the Near-RT RIC via the E2 interface to stream telemetry and execute xApp-driven control actions (e.g., load balancing, mobility, and slice management).
+Furthermore, they participate in hierarchical, closed-loop optimization by receiving policies and ML models from the Non-Real-Time RIC indirectly through the Near-RT RIC.
+CUs can be deployed on general-purpose servers at the network edge or cloud.